 By default people in your church don't have access to UCare to ensure the privacy of people's information that you add to UCare.
-When you need to grant someone access first view their profile, under More details you will see Sign in.
-In this case it's no as the person doesn't have any access to UCare, tap change access to display the access section.
+When you need to grant someone access first view their profile, tap the options button next to Access and then tap Edit.

 Tip: You can't change your own access, an admin needs to do that for you.
 Only a super admin can change another super admin's access.